 Python is often hailed as one of the best programming languages for first-time coders to learn as they break into programming.
-It’s the main technology powering big data, finance, and statistics, and it’s clean syntax reads like English.
+It’s the main technology powering big data, finance, and statistics, and its clean syntax reads like English.
 Python developers are in demand, not to mention the average Python developer in New York City earns $140,000 per year!
-Companies like Amazon, Dropbox, and Dell are built on Python, making it a great time to learn.
-We’re breaking down code schools that teach Python, across the country and online, for a range of price points and time commitments.
+Companies like Amazon, Dropbox, and Dell are built on this powerful language, making it a great time to learn Python bootcamp.
+We’re breaking down Python bootcamps, across the country and online, for a range of price points and time commitments.

-- Why: Anyone who wants to break into FinTech or programming in general should take a long look at Byte Academy, where the team does great work teaching both.
+Why: Anyone who wants to break into FinTech or programming in general should take a long look at Byte Academy, where the team teaches both.
 Students get a chance to learn about the dominant technologies in finance like Python, as well as the financial concepts that make those technologies useful.
 Instructor Greg Piccolo explains the advantages of Python in Finance: “Python has the best numbers library of any modern scripting language.
 Python also has the best plotting libraries and these are all important in FinTech right now.”

 “Byte Academy has devised a great finance and technology programming bootcamp.
 I went from having no programming experience to completing a kickass fintech project in three months.
 Highly recommend.” -Anonymous via Course Report

 Why: It can be easy to forget that the West Coast isn't just comprised of California.
 Go a little bit north and find Code Fellows in Seattle and Portland where they’re offering Development Accelerators to get you moving faster than you thought possible in a number of areas, including Python.
 Read an interview with Code Fellows instructor Beth Adele Long.

 Where: Seattle, WA, and Portland, OR.

 Bootcamp Length: 10 weeks (full time)